 The first couple of settings define a destination for log messages.
-If LOG_FILE is set, messages sent through the root logger will be redirected to a file named LOG_FILE with encoding $LOG_ENCODING$.
-If unset and $LOG_ENABLED$ is True, log messages will be displayed on the standard error.
-Lastly, if $LOG_ENABLED$ is False, there won't be any visible log output.
+If :setting:'LOG_FILE' is set, messages sent through the root logger will be redirected to a file named :setting:'LOG_FILE' with encoding :setting:'LOG_ENCODING'.
+If unset and :setting:'LOG_ENABLED' is True, log messages will be displayed on the standard error.
+Lastly, if :setting:'LOG_ENABLED' is False, there won't be any visible log output.

-LOG_LEVEL determines the minimum level of severity to display, those messages with lower severity will be filtered out.
+:setting:'LOG_LEVEL' determines the minimum level of severity to display, those messages with lower severity will be filtered out.
 It ranges through the possible levels listed in Log levels.

-LOG_FORMAT and LOG_DATEFORMAT specify formatting strings used as layouts for all messages.
+:setting:'LOG_FORMAT' and :setting:'LOG_DATEFORMAT' specify formatting strings used as layouts for all messages.
 Those strings can contain any placeholders listed in logging's logrecord attributes does and datetime's strftime and strptime directives respectively.

-If LOG_SHORT_NAMES is set, then the logs will not display the scrapy component that prints the log.
+If :setting: 'LOG_SHORT_NAMES' is set, then the logs will not display the scrapy component that prints the log.
 It is unset by default, hence logs contain the scrapy component responsible for that log output.

 4.1.
-Logging 119
+Logging 117